carpentries-incubator/jekyll-pages-novice/_episodes/02-markdown.md

 > ## Flavors
 >
-> Basic Markdown features are the same on all platforms such as Github and Gitlab.
+> Basic Markdown features are the same on all platforms such as GitHub and GitLab.
 > However, there are differences in the details and scope of the features offered.
 > To address this situation, the Markdown
 > used at Github is called **Github-flavored Markdown**